 Example: Flexible Demand Electric Resistance Water Heating.
 This proposed program would influence electric water heaters (including conventional electric resistance water heaters) to include controls and communications capability that enables full participation as flexible demand resources.
 That includes the ability to shed load or to store excess renewable energy as needed to optimize grid operations without affecting consumer experience.
 This capability, if embedded as a standard feature in all water heaters, would build a 250 MW flexible, demand-enabled resource for the region through the natural replacements of water heaters that fail every year.

-New Business Opportunity 2: Integrated Energy Storage in Equipment and Buildings
+Special Project New Opportunity: Integrated Energy Storage in Equipment and Buildings

 As the need for more flexibility in the electric system grows, additional energy storage becomes necessary with larger shifts in timing of energy usage from the system.
 There are significant opportunities to incorporate incremental energy storage components into both equipment and buildings.
 However, these efforts come at a cost in energy use - due to losses between the charging and discharging cycles – that doesn’t reflect as energy efficiency for the end-customer.